tuler/grails-prerender/README.md

 	prerender.crawlerUserAgents = 'Ezooms,MSNBot,Exabot'

+The filter will ignore all url's that contains any of the following extensions: ".js", ".css", ".less", ".png", ".jpg", ".jpeg", ".gif", ".pdf", ".doc", ".txt", ".zip", ".mp3", ".rar", ".exe", ".wmv", ".doc", ".avi", ".ppt", ".mpg", ".mpeg", ".tif", ".wav", ".mov", ".psd", ".ai", ".xls", ".mp4", ".m4a", ".swf", ".dat", ".dmg", ".iso", ".flv", ".m4v", ".torrent".
+In addition to those, you can define the following configuration, which should be a comma separated string with the extensions you want to add to the above list.

+	prerender.extensionsToIgnore = '.xml,.json'

 Changelog
 ---------

+1.0.2: Extension list to ignore.
-1.0.1: Upgraded prerender-java dependency to 1.0.1.
+1.0.1: Upgraded prerender-java dependency to 1.2.
 Fix for User-Agent detection code.
 1.0.0: First working version